nanda53/SMART-ATTENDANCE-SYSTEM-USING-FACE-RECOGNITION-/README.md

 ---
 ##🚀 Firebase Setup Instructions

--Create a Firebase project
+1.Create a Firebase project:

    -Go to Firebase Console → Add Project → Complete the setup.

-Enable the Realtime Database
+2.Enable the Realtime Database

- In your project, go to Build > Realtime Database
+   -In your project, go to Build > Realtime Database

- Click Create Database → Start in test mode (for quick testing).
+   -Click Create Database → Start in test mode (for quick testing).

-  Note the database URL (like https://<your-database-name>.firebaseio.com/).
+   -Note the database URL (like https://<your-database-name>.firebaseio.com/).

- Generate a Service Account
+3.Generate a Service Account

- In Project Settings > Service Accounts, click Generate new private key.
+   -In Project Settings > Service Accounts, click Generate new private key.

-   Save it as smart-attendenc-firebase-adminsdk-n7bv3-f692ab38b6.json in your project directory.
+   -Save it as smart-attendenc-firebase-adminsdk-n7bv3-f692ab38b6.json in your project directory.

-  #Add Firebase Admin SDK in Python:
+4.Add Firebase Admin SDK in Python:

 Install the package: